Who we are:

 Meet Republican candidates and activists.

-We will be serving hot dogs, hamburgers, corn on the cob, and soft drinks.
+We will serve hot dogs, hamburgers, corn on the cob, and soft drinks.

-This event is FREE and open to all area republicans and unenrolled voters.
+This event is FREE and open to all area Republicans, independent, and unaffiliated voters.